 One of the easiest ways to enhance your website’s security is to install security plugins through the CMS of your choice.

 So, for example, WordPress offers Sucuri, iThemes Security, and Bulletproof Security, whereas if you’re running your site on Magento, you can use Amasty or MageFence.
-If you dig in a bit, you’ll notice that each of these CMS platforms have a dedicated number of security plugins you can use.
+If you dig in a bit, you’ll notice that each of these CMS platforms has a dedicated number of security plugins you can use.

 #4 Ensure Your Passwords Are Secure